UBIT Policy: Portable Two-way FM Radio Use

 14. Abide by Federal Communications Commission (FCC) regulations governing radio frequency use.
 The FCC is authorized by law to formulate and enforce regulations governing radio frequency use.
 All radio users are required to follow FCC rules and regulations and failure to comply may result in substantial fines levied against the University.
 The regulations below are of particular importance and are enforced by the FCC:

-a.
-Use of indecent, obscene, or profane language is strictly prohibited: "whoever utters an obscene, indecent or profane language by means of radio communications shall be fined not more than $10,000 and/or imprisoned not more than two years.”
-(Title 18, US Code, Chapter 71, paragraph 1464)
+Use of indecent, obscene, or profane language is strictly prohibited: "Whoever utters an obscene, indecent or profane language by means of radio communication shall be fined under this title or imprisoned not more than two years, or both.”
+(Title 18, US Code, Chapter 71, paragraph 1464).

 Applicability